jkr/notmuch-client/README.md

     wade into the notmuch sources.

     One example: notmuch-client adds more convenient date ranges to searching through the use of the `date:` search-term.
-More on this below.
+See "Current Enhancements" section below.

- 3. ...and note, this *not* implemented yet, but...
-To move decryption and verification to client side during remote usage in order to avoid having a key on numerous computers, and to remove the need for any X-tunneled pinentry programes.
+ 3. ...and note, this is *not* implemented yet, but...
+To move decryption and verification to client side during remote usage in order to avoid having a key on numerous computers, and to remove the need for any X-tunneled pinentry programs.

     (This part won't be *too* hard, but it will require replicating notmuch's undocumented JSON format, which might be something of a